F5Networks/f5-telemetry-streaming/docs/output-example.rst

 Telemetry Streaming 1.22 introduced additional virtual server output: **clientside.slowKilled** and **clientside.evictedConns**.
 These do not appear in earlier versions.

+Telemetry Streaming 1.23 introduced the following, which do not appear in earlier versions:
+- Virtual server output: **isAvailable** and **isEnabled** (both boolean), which monitor virtual server availability, particularly for the Prometheus consumer.
+- System output: **throughtputPerformance**, which provides throughput performance information.

 .. literalinclude:: ../examples/output/system_poller/output.json
     :language: json